guanqiaofeng/Spurpurea_Population_RNAseq/Alignment.md

      --readFileIn path/to/readA1.fastq,path/to/readB1.fastq,path/to/readC1.fastq... path/to/readA2.fastq,path/to/readB2.fastq,path/to/readC2.fastq... \
      --outFilterMismatchNoverReadLmax 0.05 \ # protion of mismatch allowed for the mapped reads --outFilterMultimapNmax 5 \ # allow mutimapping to maximum 5 loci
-     --alignIntronMin <Number> \ # calcualte from the annotation of minimum intron size and use it as a guide for this parameter
+     --alignIntronMin 20 \ # minimum intron length in S. purpurea annotation is 20
-     --alignIntronMax <Number> \ # calcualte from the annotation of maximum intron size and use it as a guide for this parameter
+     --alignIntronMax 17000 \ # maximum intron length in S. purpurea annotation is 16653
      --alignMatesGapMax 1000000 \ # maximum genomic distance between mates, need to be larger than --alignIntronMax --alignSJoverhangMin 8 \ # minimum overhang for unannotated junctions --alignSJDBoverhangMin 1 \ # minimum overhang for annotated junctions